ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 **Can I fire additional events if I need to?**

 Of course, you can fire any type of event (standard or custom) on any URL of your site.
-You can also use a partial URL by adding a * at the end of it (this way all the URLs starting with that string will be targeted).
+You can also use a partial URL by adding an * at the end of it (this way all the URLs starting with that string will be targeted).

 With the PRO version, you can use Dynamic Events and fire them on: